Piscina de "Görlitzer Bad" Kreuzberg, Berlim Oeste [Görlitzer Bad swimming pool], Berlin, Germany (1978-1979)

 The project series contains sketches and studies, as well as conceptual and design development drawings of elevations, site plans, and floor plans.
 Documentation for the competition includes site plans for the competition and a strata plan.
 The photographs, negatives, contact sheets, and slides mostly document the model and drawings for the project.

-Material in this series was arranged by Álvaro Siza’s office and has been kept in this order.
+Materials in this project series were compiled from multiple accessions.
+Materials within each accession were arranged by Álvaro Siza’s office and have been kept in this order.

 When citing the collection as a whole, use the citation: Álvaro Siza fonds, Collection Centre Canadien d’Architecture/Canadian Centre for Architecture, Montréal.
 When citing specific collection material, please refer to the object’s specific credit line